dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 end
 ```

-As we want a RESTful API, we have to implement the HTTP verbs GET, POST and PUT (for this example we are going to avoid DELETE verb).
+As we want a RESTful API, we have to implement the HTTP verbs GET, POST and PUT (for this example we're going to avoid DELETE verb).
 All of this has to be inside of the `resource` block.
 Let's see GET verb as example:

 ```ruby
 resource :products do